 Website URLs provide an avenue to let the search engines and people know what your page is about.

-Conversely, if you don’t pay attention to your URLs, they may provide no value for your site’s SEO (search engine optimisation) or for your human visitors, either.
+Conversely, if you don’t pay attention to your URLs, they may provide no value for your site’s SEO (search engine optimization) or for your human visitors, either.

 In an attempt to make your website perform really well on the search engines, there is the need to ensure that your website URLs SEO friendly.